sagiegurari/cargo-make/README.md

 As you can see, 'hello' was printed once by task D as it was only invoked once.<br>
 But what if we want to run D twice?<br>
 Simple answer would be to duplicate task D and have B depend on D and C depend on D2 which is a copy of D.<br>
-But duplicating can lead to bugs and to huge makefiles, so we have alias for that.<br>
+But duplicating can lead to bugs and to huge makefiles, so we have aliases for that.<br>
 An alias task has its own name and points to another task.<br>
 All of the definitions of the alias task are ignored.<br>
 So now, if we want to have D execute twice we can do the following: